OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 should only provide the technical details.
 Examples for a communication to the customers can be found [here](../examples/communication.md#external-communication).

-### Communication to law enforcements
+### Communication to law enforcement
-Communicating to law enforcements can be necessary if a local law enforces that.
+Communicating to law enforcement can be necessary if a local law enforces that.
 This can be for example the GDPR if personal related data is processed.
 Also, when the incident is reported to the police this communication is necessary.
 The communication should never be done by someone without knowledge of the respective laws.
 For this communication the legal department should be contacted that they can do this.

-### Communication to other Incident Response Organisations
+### Communication to other Incident Response Organizations
-To stay up to date it is important to exchange knowledge with other incident response organisations.
-This helps to identify new attacks which where already discovered by other CSIRTs.
+To stay up to date it is important to exchange knowledge with other incident response organizations.
+This helps to identify new attacks, which were already discovered by other CSIRTs.
 Most states have an own CSIRT where a corporation CSIRT can get information from.
-Besides, the CSIRT can join a global organisation like [FIRST](https://www.first.org/).
+Besides, the CSIRT can join a global organization like [FIRST](https://www.first.org/).
 Also, it is possible to use sharing software like the [Malware Information Sharing Platform (MISP)](https://www.misp-project.org/) to share information with other CSIRTs.

 ## Process documentation
 The preparation of the incident response process should also contain the documentation for that process.
 A process documentation is important as this document guides the team through the process.
-The process needs to be tailored to the organisation and the departments, which are part of the incident response process.
+The process needs to be tailored to the organization and the departments, which are part of the incident response process.
 A process example can be found [here](../examples/process.md).

 ## Governance and Policies
-Governance and policies are the foundation for a well planned incident response process.
+Governance and policies are the foundation for a well-planned incident response process.
 The policies are defining on a high level how this process is built and who is responsible for the different parts.
 The policies apply corporation wide and are most likely binding for all employees.
 The governance department is defining the polices.
 In the case of the incident response process the policies should define following terms: